|

 Let me teach you how to make this chewy, nutty Minnesota Wild Rice Recipe easily in your Instant Pot or pressure cooker!
 Perfect for any soup, salad, or side dish, these easy preparation instructions will make cooking this hearty grain for your favorite recipes a breeze.

-Wild Rice is a staple Northern Minnesota food, though it’s also quite popular in the Twin Cities region and throughout the state of Minnesota.
 While wild rice is grown in many places, the bulk of our national crop comes from the Great Lakes region of the United States.
 It has a rich history as a staple food for the Sioux & Chippewa Native American tribes.
 Many indigenous people of North America considered lake & river varieties of wild rice to be sacred, a “Gift from the Great Spirit, the creator Himself.

-It may surprise you to learn that wild rice is not truly rice.
-It is the seed from edible aquatic grass.
-Wild rice is also gluten-free and full of nutrients.
-While it comes at a higher price point than typical rice, the protein & fiber content is double that of white or brown rice.
+While it comes at a higher price point than typical rice, it’s full of nutrients.
+The protein & fiber content is double that of white or brown rice.
 It’s easy to see why it costs more–the density of nutrients is much higher!

 Because of its nutrient density, wild rice is considered a great source of whole grains to include in your diet.